Aris Allen Women's Ivory Mary Jane Dance Shoes with Brown Faux Lizard Accents

 Because of the extra insoles, the adjustability of the strap, and the roominess of the construction most of our test dancers wore their normal size.

-- If you always wear a 9, but rarely you can wear an 8.5 = you'll probably want a 9.
+- If you always wear a 9, but sometimes you can wear an 8.5 = you'll probably want a 9.

-- If you always wear a 7.5 but sometimes wear an 8 = you’ll probably want an 8.
+- If you always wear a 7.5 but sometimes wear an 8 = you'll probably want a 7.5.

 Most of our test dancers immediately said "I need to wear them without the extra insoles" because they had not fastened the strap properly.
 These are dance shoes which means they have to stay on your feet when you are essentially running track in them.